-International applicants must give advance consideration to how they expect to pay the application fee and receive grant funds, as SEJ cannot waive fees or arrange international wire transfers, and no more than 10% of a grant may be spent on the delivery of funds.
+International applicants must give advance consideration to how they expect to pay the application fee and receive grant funds.
+SEJ cannot waive fees or arrange international wire transfers, and no more than 10% of a grant may be spent on the delivery of funds.

-1) Please complete an application through the SEJ website using one of the following links:
+1) You will be asked to complete an application through the SEJ website using one of the following links:

 SEJ Member Grant Application Form (free for SEJ members)

 You do not have to be a member to apply for a grant from the Fund for Environmental Journalism.
 If you do apply and are approved for membership (requires separate application ), the grant application fee may be applied to your membership whether or not you receive a grant.
 The cost of SEJ membership is $40 for the first year.
 However, if you are not already an approved member of SEJ at the time of application, please use the Non-Member Grant Application Form.

 2) In addition to your application form, you must provide a case for support in three core documents: